-Guerrilla Development is a 21st Century company operating within a mid-century model.
-Our work and products are forward-thinking, yet the inner workings of our company are rooted in a time where 5 o’clock means it’s time to go home, and where all employees from top to bottom enjoy similar benefits and compensation.
+Guerrilla Development is a 21st Century company that operates within a mid-century model.
+Our projects are forward-thinking while our company culture is one where 5 o’clock means it’s time to go home.
+All employees from top to bottom enjoy similar benefits and compensation.

 After completing architecture school at U.C.
 Berkeley and a 2-year stint building schools and homes for the Peace Corps in Gabon, Africa, Kevin moved to Portland, Oregon in 1993.